gatsbyjs/gatsby/docs/blog/2019-08-14-strivectin-case-study/index.md

 ## Final Thoughts

-We are still less than 30 days out from launch so we have a lot of time for standard eCommerce metrics such as conversion rate and revenue per visitor to stabilize but the results so far look great.
+We are still less than 30 days out from launch which means the typical e-commerce KPIs like conversion rate and revenue per visitor have not stabilized due to traffic and marketing changes during the cutover.
 One KPI that is not discussed much in headless/PWA discussions is the impact on organic SEO traffic.
 We have seen an immediate and sustained increase of 20% in organic traffic to the site.

 The StriVectin team is now armed with a site that is fast, secure, can handle rapid merchandising iterations, and ready to scale for the Q4 holiday season and beyond.